zhequ1992/zhequ1992.github.io/_pages/about.md

 # News
+- [09/2025] Our paper "**On the Stability and Generalization of Meta-Learning: the Impact of Inner-Levels**" has been accepted by NeurIPS 2025.
+Congrats Wenjun!
+- [04/2025] Our paper "**Stability and Generalization for Stochastic (Compositional) Optimizations**" has been accepted by IJCAI 2025.
+Congrats Xiaokang!
 - [12/2024] Our paper "**How Does the Smoothness Approximation Method Facilitate Generalization for Federated Adversarial Learning?**" has been accepted by AAAI 2025.
 Congrats Wenjun!
 - [05/2024] Our paper "**Stability and Generalization for Stochastic Recursive Momentum-based Algorithms for (Strongly-)Convex One to $K$-Level Stochastic Optimizations**" has been accepted by ICML 2024.
 Congrats Xiaokang!
 - [03/2024] Two papers "**FedMMR: Multi-Modal Federated Learning via Missing Modality Reconstruction**" and "**FedGCA: Global Consistent Augmentation based Single-Source Federated Domain Generalization**" have been accepted by ICME 2024.
 Congrats Shu and Yuan!